-This device is designed to minimize end-product cost and size while operating in demanding automotive high-performance industrial environments.
-The LM61440 can be set to operate in the range of 200 kHz through 2.2 MHz using its RT pin.
+This device is designed to minimize end-product cost and size while operating in demanding automotive environments.
 Operation at 2.1 MHz allows for the use of small passive components.
-State of the art current limit function allow the use of the inductors that are optimized for 4-A regulators.
+State of the art current limit function allows the use of inductors optimized for 4-A and 6-A regulators.
 In addition, this device has low unloaded current consumption, desirable for off-battery, always on applications.
 The low shutdown current and high maximum operating voltage also allow for the elimination of an external load switch and input transient protection.
 To further reduce system cost, an advanced PGOOD output is provided, which can often eliminate the use of an external reset or supervisory device.